TechManiaCode/jspart1/README.md

-# jspart1
+# Methods and algorithm in the js
-Methods and algorithm in the js
+More information in future.